 To enter this survey information, please navigate to pay/bill > other > 1094-c/1095-c.
 This documentation covers how to setup this survey information for 1094s/1095s – but questions relating to what specific information should be entered in this section should be directed to your benefits administrator otherwise you can address this during your data integrity check or email us at email@example.com.

 To add a new 1094/1095 record, select the ‘+’ icon in the upper right hand corner.
-If your plan start date is after January 1st, you will need to add your plan information for the 2015 prior to adding the current year.
-The year selection drop-down with default to the current year, 2016, but 2015 is also available to choose from.
+If your plan start date is after January 1st, you will need to add your plan information for the 2016 prior to adding the current year.
+The year selection drop-down with default to the current year, 2017, but 2016is also available to choose from.

 Select the EINC and branch this survey is associated with.
 If all branches follow the same health insurance plan, you can leave branch blank.
 If the plans are different, for instance if your temp coverage differs from internal staff coverage you will need to select the correct corresponding branch.

 *Note* the Is Primary button is used for 1094s that are a part of an ALE group and should be set at the company FEIN level.
 Your primary surveys should always be completed first.
 If this is the first entry of an ALE group, leave ALE group blank to create a new “group ID”, and then any future entites can be added or linked to this group.

 The company information section pulls from the information that is entered in administration > employers > employer setup, but this section is editable if anything needs to appear differently on the 1094s.
 Contact information also defaults from what is entered in employer setup but can also be updated.